DLR-RM/RAFCON/doc/configuration.rst

 EXECUTION\_LOG\_ENABLE
   | Type: boolean
   | Default: ``True``
-  | Enables the logging of rafcon exeuction histories to the file system.
+  | Enables the logging of rafcon execution histories to the file system.
 Every time a statemachine is executed, a python shelve is created in the execution log directory, e.g. ``/tmp/rafcon_execution_logs/rafcon_execution_log_99-Bottles-of-Beer_2017-08-31-16-07-17.shelve``.
 Some helpful utility functions for working with log files through python are in: ``import rafcon.utils.execution_log``.
 A tiny tiny code snippet which shows how to use the pandas.DataFrame representation to query the outcomes of a state named ‘CheckFinished’ is here: ``https://rmc-github.robotic.dlr.de/common/rafcon/pull/324#issuecomment-2520``

 EXECUTION\_LOG\_PATH:
   | Type: String